MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 end
 ```

-Using a module like that opens the possibility for other converstions, like `from_minutes`, `from_days`, etc.
+Using a module like that opens the possibility for other conversions, like `from_minutes`, `from_days`, etc.

 ## Don't use comments to separate things

-If you're using comments to divide a file in sections, this may indicate that this file does too
+If you're using comments to divide a file into sections, this may indicate that this file does too
 much.
 It's better to split it into several modules:

 ```ruby